 Practical guidance for families

 The single most important piece of guidance for Ohio families approaching LTC Medicaid with income above the SIL is: engage an Ohio elder-law attorney before applying.
-The cost of a properly drafted Miller Trust (typically $500 to $2,500) is small compared to the cost of one or two months of denied Medicaid coverage during which the family pays $9,000 to $12,000 per month out of pocket for nursing facility care or substantial out-of-pocket cost for HCBS.
+A properly drafted Miller Trust costs a few hundred to a few thousand dollars, small compared to the cost of one or two months of denied Medicaid coverage.
+The CareScout (Genworth) 2025 Cost of Care Survey puts Ohio nursing facility care at a median of roughly $9,186 per month for a semi-private room and $10,389 per month for a private room, paid out of pocket until coverage is approved.
 DIY Miller Trust templates from internet sources frequently fail CDJFS verification because they lack the specific Ohio language required by OAC 5160:1-6-03.2 or miss federal structural elements required by 42 USC 1396p(d)(4)(B).

 Other practical guidance: